Li-Hubing/CrackSegFormer/README.md

 - 💬 Here is the code and data for the paper submitted to the "Engineering Structures" journal.
-- ⚡ The code and data will be made available soon.
+- ⚡ The code and data will be made available upon paper acceptance.
 Please stay tuned for further updates!